 One of the most important parts of Epicodus is pair programming, which we do every class session.
 We require that students pair with each other.
 If we have an odd number of students, we’ll ask you to work in a group of three.
 The only exceptions to pair programming are independent projects, which you'll complete on your own without assistance.

 Every class session, you'll need to find a pair or group of three from within your dev team.
-Dev teams help our students get organized each week and encourage students to build community and help each other solve problems.
+Dev teams help our students get organized and encourage students to build community and help each other solve problems.
 You can find a pair from your dev team in the following ways: